davidakennedy/davidakennedy.com/_src/blog/2013-06-30-accessible-zen-an-accessible-wordpress-theme/index.md

   - Work
 ---

-{% image "./accessible-zen-screenshot-0.png", "One column design, with white background, blue links and blue headers." %}
+{% featuredimage "./accessible-zen-screenshot-0.png", "One column design, with white background, blue links and blue headers." %}

 Accessibility is hard.
 It shouldn't have to be.